 We are 100% vegan and cruelty-free, so compassion and respect for our environment, animals and human beings are key values we look for.

 Sustainability is also really important to us, and we set high standards.
 We want the materials or ingredients to be some of the best available and we choose brands that are either using or genuinely working towards the most sustainable supply chains, ways of working and product packaging.
-Sustainability is about so many things – materials, production processes, labour practices, packaging, shipping – and it’s hard for brands to be perfect in every area, but we pick brands that strive for the best there is.
+Sustainability is about so many things – materials, production processes, labor practices, packaging, shipping – and it’s hard for brands to be perfect in every area, but we pick brands that strive for the best there is.

 And of course – and really importantly – quality is absolutely fundamental.
 We look for fashion and homeware brands that are creating beautifully designed items using the most luxurious animal-free materials; and when it comes to beauty we love brands using the best quality natural organic ingredients to create effective formulas that look great, feel great and really work.

 We make sure we have personally tried all our beauty brands before deciding whether to sell them at Immaculate Vegan.
 I had already tried some of the Irene Forte Skincare range (including the Hibiscus Night Cream and Almond Eye Cream) and fell in love with them.
 They tick every box for me, from the outside in.
 Firstly, the brand story is strong, there’s a clear purpose and identity behind the brand that stands out, and that we know our customers will engage with.
 I love the simple, stylish packaging (which makes them great for gifting too), they smell incredible (which for me is a really important component), the formulas feel amazing when you apply them, and they are really effective.
 I’ve definitely seen a difference using the range.